ethantatum/TriviaGame/README.md

 # TriviaGame
-## Option One: Basic Quiz (Timed Form)
-### You'll create a trivia form with multiple choice or true/false options (your choice).

-### The player will have a limited amount of time to finish the quiz.

-### The game ends when the time runs out.
-The page will reveal the number of questions that players answer correctly and incorrectly.

-### Don't let the player pick more than one answer per question.
-### Don't forget to include a countdown timer.

-## Option Two: Advanced Assignment (Timed Questions)
+## Timed Questions
-### You'll create a trivia game that shows only one question until the player answers it or their time runs out.
+### This game shows only one question until the player answers it or their time runs out.
-### If the player selects the correct answer, show a screen congratulating them for choosing the right option.
-After a few seconds, display the next question -- do this without user input.
+### If the player selects the correct answer, a message pops up congratulating them for choosing the right option.
+After a few seconds,  the next question displays.

 ### The scenario is similar for wrong answers and time-outs.
+Each question also has a "bad" answer that generates a unique message!

-### If the player runs out of time, tell the player that time's up and display the correct answer.
-Wait a few seconds, then show the next question.
+### If the player runs out of time, there is a message that time's up.
-### If the player chooses the wrong answer, tell the player they selected the wrong option and then display the correct answer.
-Wait a few seconds, then show the next question.

-### On the final screen, show the number of correct answers, incorrect answers, and an option to restart the game (without reloading the page).
+### On the final screen, the player sees the number of correct answers, incorrect answers, and an option to restart the game.

+## Have fun!